Gaucher disease type 1 is a rare, progressive, inherited condition that causes many different symptoms; however, it can be managed appropriately.

 Bone problems such as delayed growth (in children), bone weakness, bone pain, bone erosion, and the possibility of the eventual collapse of the bone itself

-It is the accumulation of GL-1 that causes the signs and symptoms of the disease.
+It is the accumulation of GL-1 that causes the signs and symptoms of Gaucher disease type 1.

 However, some patients may not show any symptoms at all despite their disease progressing.